jokeyrhyme/keep-contributing/CONTRIBUTING.md

 - requests for help are welcome in the issue tracker

-- requests for help belong on Stack Overflow, Slack or IRC
+- requests for help belong on Stack Overflow, Gitter, Slack or IRC

 ## Pull Requests / Merge Requests